.224 Weatherby Magnum

-The .224 Weatherby Magnum (5.56×49mmB) is a sporting cartridge that was developed in 1963 by Roy Weatherby after about 10 years of development.
+The .224 Weatherby Magnum (5.56×49mmB) is a sporting cartridge that Weatherby introduced in 1963.
+The chambering was discontinued in 1994 and reintroduced in 2025.
+It is the only belted magnum varmint cartridge.
 It is a proprietary cartridge with no major firearms manufacturers chambering rifles for it other than Weatherby.
 It was originally called the .224 Weatherby Varmintmaster when it was introduced alongside the Weatherby Varmintmaster rifle, but the rifle was discontinued in 1994 and the cartridge was renamed.

 Design

-The cartridge design began years earlier but its introduction was delayed, at least in part, because of the unavailability of a suitable action.
-An earlier high-velocity .22 caliber round from Weatherby called the .220 Weatherby Rocket was based on the .220 Swift though it was unsuccessful and never manufactured.
+Roy Weatherby devised the .224 years prior to its commercial introduction.
+The delay was at least in part due to the unavailability of a suitable action.
+An earlier high-velocity .22 caliber round from Weatherby called the .220 Weatherby Rocket was based on the .220 Swift, though it was never manufactured.

-For more than 50 years, it was the only Weatherby cartridge to have an angled shoulder instead of the curved, double-radius shoulder found on other Weatherby cartridges.
-This changed in 2019 with the introduction of the RPM (Rebated Precision Magnum) family, which launched with the 6.5 Weatherby RPM and was followed in 2022 by the .338 Weatherby RPM.
-Both RPM cartridges have angled shoulders and, in a first for the company, a beltless design.

 Performance

-Performance is similar to the popular .22-250 and the lesser used .225 Winchester putting it in between the .220 Swift and .223 Remington cartridges.
-Possibly because of the similar performance and popularity of the .22-250, this round has never gotten a very large following.
-Costs for ammunition and rifles for this round also tend to be much more expensive.
+Performance is similar to the popular .22-250.
+Once Remington introduced rifles in .22-250, they quickly superseded the .224 Weatherby Magnum in popularity, forcing Weatherby to chamber rifles in .22-250.
+This was the first time that Weatherby offered rifles in a commercial chambering.